README - it-journey

 Automation Scripts (scripts/)

-Production-ready automation tools built with Bash 5.0+ and Python 3.10+:
+Production-style automation tools built primarily with Bash, Python, and Ruby:

 - Hyperlink Guardian: Complete link monitoring system